isb-cgc/readthedocs/docs/source/sections/progapi/bigqueryGUI/GettingStartedWithGoogleBigQuery.rst

 Querying from more than one table (Joining)
 *******************************************

-**Q: For bladder cancer patients that have mutations in the CDKN2A (cyclin-dependent kinase inhibitor 2A) gene, what types of mutations are they, what is their gender, vital status, and days to death - and for 3 downstream genes (MDM2 (MDM2 proto-oncogene), TP53 (tumor protein p53), CDKN1A (cyclin-dependent kinase inhibitor 1A)), what are the gene expression levels for each patient?**
+**Q: For bladder cancer patients who have mutations in the CDKN2A (cyclin-dependent kinase inhibitor 2A) gene, what types of mutations are they, what is their gender, vital status, and days to death - and for three downstream genes (MDM2 (MDM2 proto-oncogene), TP53 (tumor protein p53), CDKN1A (cyclin-dependent kinase inhibitor 1A)), what are the gene expression levels for each patient?**

 This question was chosen as an interesting example because the p53/Rb pathway is commonly involved in bladder cancer (see `TCGA Network paper <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3962515/>`_ "Comprehensive Molecular Characterization of Urothelial Bladder Carcinoma", Figure 4).